 After taking a bike tour of Chicago with Bobby's Bike Hike in the mid 2000s, I was inspired to help create something similar in Philly.
 In 2013, we launched the Philly Bike Tour Co. with the help of a handful of people who have moved onto other projects or lines of work - namely Thom Carroll & Josh Rothstein.
 We started with one tour, the Classic City Tour, and we have now expanded to include a handful of specialty tours.
 The Fairmount Park Story was designed by Jonas.
 Maybe now is a good time to mention that Jonas & I also went to high school together, and he is one of the friends who invested in the shop from the very beginning.
 In addition to being a shareholder and tour guide, he also started managing the tour company in 2017 and came on board to train to be a mechanic in 2020.
 But I digress!
 The Fairmount Park Story is a super interesting overview of how Fairmount Park came to be, paired with a highly enjoyable bike ride through the park.
-We also do mural tours in collaboration with Mural Arts, and I'm very excited to launch a personal passion project of mine for the 2021 season, the tour entitled How Brewerytown Got its Name.
-Jonas and I have been working hard on this beer history tour that ends with a beer tasting.
+We also do mural tours in collaboration with Mural Arts, and I'm very excited to launch a personal passion project of mine, the tour entitled How Brewerytown Got its Name.
+Jonas and I have been working hard on this beer history and tasting tour.

 In 2014, we opened up our second full service bike shop at 28th and Girard in Brewerytown.
 Our initial idea there was to have a line of mountain bikes and rental mountain bikes, since that was not something we were doing at our Fairmount location.
 The rental fleet was made possible through a grant from The Merchants Fund, and I am currently partaking in their coaching and mentorship program known as Beyond the Grant.
 After a couple of years on Girard Ave, we shifted our main focus at our Brewerytown shop to commuter bikes and accessories, since that's what the majority of people who come in are seeking.
 We still have some entry level mountain bikes for sale and the full line of rental mountain bikes - both hardtail and full suspension.
-As mentioned earlier, we love to host shop rides, and will do that again when it's safe to do so.
+As mentioned earlier, we love to host shop rides, and will do that again when we have the energy to.
 Personally, I love getting folks who have never ridden mountain bikes to come out and try it, especially those who identify as any marginalized gender.
-Jeni enjoys doing the same for road rides!

 Of course 2020 threw a lotta stuff our way, but one thing that came out of it that we're really stoked about is our Community Card.
 We have a wide range of customers and this is one way for us to help redistribute funds, even if in a small way.